chesio/bc-cache/README.md

 Important: Variant names are appended to basename part of cache file names, so `index.html` becomes `index_cna.html` and `index.html.gz` becomes `index_cna.html.gz` in the example above.
 To make sure your setup will work, use only letters from `[a-z0-9_-]` range as variant names.

+## Flushing the cache programmatically

+If you want to flush BC Cache cache from within your code, just call `do_action('bc-cache/action:flush-cache')`.
+Note that the action is available after the `init` hook with priority `10` is executed.

 ## WP-CLI integration

 You might use [WP-CLI](https://wp-cli.org/) to delete specific posts/pages form cache, flush entire cache or get size information.
 BC Cache registers `bc-cache` command with following subcommands: